mjczone/dappermatic/docs/guide/extension-methods/primary-key-constraint-methods.md

 **Parameters:**
 - `schemaName` - Schema containing the table
 - `tableName` - Name of the table to add primary key to
-- `primaryKeyConstraintName` - Name of the primary key constraint (null for auto-generated)
+- `constraintName` - Name of the primary key constraint
 - `columns` - Array of DmOrderedColumn defining key columns and order
 - `tx` (optional) - Database transaction
-- `commandTimeout` (optional) - Command timeout in seconds
 - `cancellationToken` (optional) - Cancellation token

 **Returns:** `bool` - `true` if primary key was created, `false` if table already had a primary key